Student Visas and Student Sponsors - Covid-19 FAQs

 - A student cannot take the test as a result of the closure of test centres in their country and

 - They need to study a pre sessional course

-Are there any additional considerations for sponsored Child students who are under 18?
+Are there any additional considerations for sponsored students who are under 18?

-- Yes - Any Student sponsor which is currently sponsoring a Child student aged under 18 (including Tier 4 Child Students) has a continuing duty of care while the child remains under its sponsorship and is in the UK - even if the child has stopped studying.
+Yes - any sponsor currently sponsoring a student aged under 18 on the new Child Student Route (including Tier 4 Child Students) has a continuing duty of care while the child remains under its sponsorship and is in the UK - even if the child has stopped studying.

-- No – statutory inspection cycles are being affected and potentially delayed by restrictions on physical inspections.
 The Home Office has confirmed that unless it already has serious concerns about a sponsor, it will take a pragmatic approach to unavoidable delays in inspections caused by Covid-19.
-It will also allow inspection bodies to use other inspection methods such as virtual meetings or desk-based inspections.
+It will also allow inspection bodies to use other inspection methods, such as virtual meetings or desk-based inspections.

-- The Covid-19 Guidance confirms the Home Office will not reduce a sponsor’s CAS allocation to zero due to Educational Oversight delays.
-Student sponsors are advised to keep a record of any communications from their Educational Oversight body about cancelled, delayed or desk based inspections.
+The Covid-19 Guidance confirms the Home Office will not reduce a sponsor’s CAS allocation to zero due to Educational Oversight delays - this is on the expectation that any delayed interim reviews or full inspections will be conducted as soon as possible.
+Student Sponsors are advised to keep a record of any communications from their Educational Oversight body about cancelled, delayed or desk-based inspections.

-- Yes – The Home Office confirmed on 12 August 2020 that it will shortly resume sponsorship compliance audits of sponsors.
+Yes – the Home Office confirmed on 12 August 2020 that it has resumed sponsorship compliance audits of sponsors.
 Compliance visiting activity had been suspended following the outbreak of the Covid-19 pandemic in March 2020.

-- New measures will be in place during Home Office compliance visits to comply with Public Health England advice and social distancing will be observed.
+New measures are in place during Home Office Compliance Visits to comply with public health advice and ensure social distancing is observed.